-At 10:30pm we decided it was time to go to the hospital.
+At 10:30pm we decided it was time to go to our hospital in Greensboro, Women’s Hospital.
 I assumed since the contractions were so strong I was approaching transition.
 My doula seemed to think so too.
 I couldn’t move very well and my doulas helped me get dressed while my husband loaded the car.
 I was so glad we live close to the hospital because the ride there was pretty bad.
 In order to help get through the long contractions I was starting to vocalize a little bit while I did my deep breathing.
 When we got to the hospital they took me right away back to triage and checked my cervix.
 I was on the verge of tears because of the pain.
 When the nurse told me I was only 2cm I starting weeping.
 The hospital would not admit me and the doctor on call wanted to send me home.
 I grabbed my husband and said I was NOT going home!
 The nurses told the doctor I was in a lot of pain and he suggested I take a Vicodin or start walking the halls.
 I decided to walk.
 I thought, maybe my cervix had closed up on the ride to the hospital, and with a little walking it would open back up to the 7 or 8 cm that I thought it should be with the level of pain I was in.

 We got up and started shuffling through the halls of the hospital.
 I could barely walk.
 When I had a contraction I fell onto my husband and rocked, breathed deeply, and focused on his shoes.
 He held me through every contraction.
 I was so grateful to have his strong arms keep me from falling on the floor.
 It took an hour to do two laps around the hospital.
 It felt like I was going to pass out from exhaustion.
 We went back to triage hoping for some good news.
 At this point I had decided to get an epidural if I had not progressed very much as soon as I was admitted to the hospital.
 I was afraid I would be too tired to push when it came time and I really wanted to get some rest since we were going on 20 hours of labor with no end in sight.
 Unfortunately, after an hour of walking I was only 3cm and they still would not admit me to the hospital.
 I was too tired to walk anymore, so I labored in the bed in triage.
 Every contraction I dreaded and I was pretty vocal trying to breathe through each one.
 After the longest 45 minutes ever, the nurse checked me again, and she said I was almost 4cm, and they would admit me to the hospital.